primate-2016/sb/readme.md

     * IG  low commission - has access to more stocks
     * these need to be investigated
     * validate can place a stop loss on trades so any downside is minimal (should be able to, this is a basic feature)
+* after a sell the funds are available for me to use to buy again the following day and not held until trade has been settled
-* can get enough stock data to train a model - valid - some of Alpha Vantage is free again!!
+* ~~can get enough stock data to train a model~~ - valid - some of Alpha Vantage is free again!!
 * training the model will be simple enough with my limited ML skills - I'll use AutoGluon to make things as easy as possible
+* since I'm only placing a trade once or twice a day then manual trades are OK - don't need to use API based trading

 # TODO